The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Which litter should I use?

-You need litter to use your dry composting toilet.
+You need litter to use your composting toilet.
 You spread this on the excrements after going to the toilet.
 To ensure that your business can dry well, it is important to use materials that absorb moisture well and also bind odours.

 Small animal litter, organic cat litter, special mixtures with activated charcoal, fine bark mulch, sawdust, Terra Preta, coconut bricks or even dried coffee grounds are particularly suitable.
 You can read about the advantages of the different types of litter in our article "Which litter for separation toilets should I use?".